astrobc1/pychell/docs/tutorials.rst

-.. _quickstart:

 Tutorials
 *********

 Reduction
 =========
 Below is an example which reduces and extracts an echellogram of Vega observed with the iSHELL spectrograph in Kgas mode (~2.3 microns).
-Flat division is performed, but not dark or bias subtraction.

 .. literalinclude:: ../examples/Vega_reduction/vega_ishell_reduction.py
    :language: python